 Pain and stiffness in your lower back and buttocks are the main symptoms of AS.
-But this disease can also cause long-term problems in other parts of your body, including your eyes and heart.
+This disease can also cause long-term problems in other parts of your body, including your eyes and heart.

 Your body tries to heal damage from AS by making new bone.
 These new segments of bone grow in between the vertebrae of your spine.
 Over time, the bones of your spine can fuse into one unit.

-AS causes your body to make new bone formations.
-These formations cause fusion (ankylosing) of the joints of the spine.
-The new bone formations are also weak and can easily fracture.
+New bone formations that are caused by AS are weak and can easily fracture.
 The longer you’ve had AS, the more likely it is you might fracture a bone in your spine.

 Osteoporosis is very common in people with AS.
-More than of people with AS have this bone-weakening disease.
-Your doctor can help strengthen your bones and prevent fractures by prescribing bisphosphonates or other medications.
+More than half of people with AS have osteoporosis, according to a 2016 study.

 Although your eyes are nowhere near your spine, inflammation from AS can affect them, too.
-The eye condition uveitis (also called iritis) affects between 33 and 40 percent of people with AS.
-Uveitis causes swelling of the uvea.
-This is the layer of tissue in the middle of your eye underneath your cornea.
+The eye condition uveitis (also called iritis) affects between 20 and 30 percent of people with AS.
+Uveitis causes swelling of the uvea, the layer of tissue lying beneath the sclera (white part) and cornea of your eye.

-Uveitis causes redness, pain, distorted vision, and sensitivity to light, usually in one eye.
-It’s a serious condition that can lead to glaucoma, cataracts, or permanent vision loss if left untreated.
+Uveitis also causes redness, pain, distorted vision, and sensitivity to light, usually in one eye.
+If left untreated, it can lead to:

-Your eye doctor will prescribe steroid eye drops to decrease the inflammation in your eye.
-Steroid pills and injections are also an option if the drops don’t work.
+Your eye doctor will prescribe steroid eye drops to decrease eye inflammation.
+Steroid pills and injections are also options if the drops do not work.

-Also, if your doctor prescribes a biologic drug to treat your AS, it can also be used to treat and possibly prevent future episodes of uveitis.
+Also, if your doctor prescribes a biologic drug to treat your AS, it can be used to treat and possibly prevent future episodes of uveitis too.

-Like other forms of arthritis, AS causes swelling in joints like the hips and knees.
+Like other forms of arthritis, AS causes swelling in joints such as the hips and knees.
 Over time, damage can make these joints stiff and painful.

 Some people also develop scarring in the lungs that limits their breathing.
-Damage to the lungs can make it harder to recover when you get a lung infection.
+Damage to the lungs can make it harder to recover if you get a lung infection.

 If you have AS, protect your lungs by not smoking.
-Also, ask your doctor about getting vaccinated against lung infections like the flu and pneumonia.
+Also ask your doctor about getting vaccinated against lung infections such as pneumococcal pneumonia, the flu, and COVID-19.

-People with AS are at increased risk for cardiovascular disease (CVD).
+People with AS are at increased risk of cardiovascular disease (CVD).
 If you have CVD, you’re more likely to have a heart attack or stroke.

 Aortitis and aortic valve disease

-AS can cause swelling in the aorta, the main artery that sends blood from your heart to the rest of your body.
-This is called aortitis.
+AS can cause inflammation in the aorta, the main artery that sends blood from your heart to the rest of your body.
+This inflammation and swelling is called aortitis.

-Medications can help control inflammation in the aorta.
-Doctors treat a damaged aortic valve with surgery.
+Medications can help address inflammation in the aorta.
+Doctors can treat a damaged aortic valve with surgery.